vmalloc/emacs/README.rst

 If you want to install from a git checkout, just clone into ~/.emacs.d, and update the submodules::

  git submodule update --init

+You can write your own customizations in ~/.emacs-site.el.
+It is also recommended that you set your favorite font and theme in that file.

 Suggestions/Improvements/Feedback?
 ==================================